aws/amazon-finspace-examples/webinars/snowflake_2021-09/README.md

 ### Notebooks
 [Delete Datasets](delete_datasets.ipynb) Deletes all datasets with a given classification (Source) and value (Snowflake)
+[Snowflake Datasets](snowflake_datasets.ipynb) Shows how to search for and display datasets in FinSpace that reside in Snowflake
 [Snowflake Import](snowflake_import.ipynb) Notebook that creates a FinSpace dataset for each table in the given snowflake table
 [Plot Volatility](plot-volatility-snowflake.ipynb) Notebook to plot volatility then add and plots events over the volatility plot, presented in session